mosop/cli/README.md

 ### Options.help

 The `Options.help` method adds the `-h` and `--help` options to your command.
-These options can be used to print help.
+These options can be used to print a help message.

 ```
 class Command < Cli::Command